apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Did Tammy Murphy just make Phil Murphy a lame duck in New Jersey?**
+**Behind ‘Euphoria’ Season 3 Delay: Where the Show Goes After High School**

-You can read more about it [here](https://www.politico.com/news/2024/03/25/tammy-phil-murphy-campaign-fallout-00148812).
+You can read more about it [here](http://www.hollywoodreporter.com/tv/tv-news/behind-euphoria-season-3-delay-where-show-goes-after-high-school-1235859780/).

 ## Requirements
 - Python 3.8